sadnicka/movelab.github.io/_pages/about.md

   more_info:

 news: true # includes a list of news items
-latest_posts: false
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Welcome to the Computational Movement Disorders Lab.
+Welcome to the Computational Movement Disorders Lab!
 Our goal is to better understand human movement disorders with a focus on system-level mechanism.

 Using neurophysiology techniques and advanced behavioural quantification we work collaboratively across the domains of motor control and computational neuroscience.